Ianodad/UdaPeopleForDaPeople/README.md

 ## UDAPEOPLE
+This is devops practical project to understand the use of some devops tools.
 ## Give your Application Auto-Deploy Superpowers

 In this project, you will prove your mastery of the following learning objectives: